+Are natural remedies are good for menopause?
 Many women try alternative treatments for menopausal symptoms.
 Certain botanicals, or herbal supplements, are advertised to treat hot flashes and other menopause symptoms.
-However, the FDA does not regulate herbal supplements, so they may not always be safe.
+However, the US FDA does not regulate herbal supplements, so they may not always be safe.

 - Black cohosh

 - Red clover

 - Wild yam

 If you decide to try these remedies, or other herbal products, be sure to discuss this with your doctor.
 Some botanical or herbal supplements can interact with prescription drugs.

 Menopause Health Risks